 Who Needs General Liability Insurance in Texas

-Virtually every Texas small business should carry GLI:
+Virtually every Texas small business should carry GL Insurance:

 - Any business with a physical location that customers visit